 As parents, we want to set up our children for success.
 From an early age, we read to our kids to help them develop their language skills.
-We set up play dates so our kids can make friends and learn to socialize.
-And, we ask our kids to do chores so they learn the value of work.
-In the same way, you can help your child achieve future financial success with a few simple moves today.
+We set up playdates so our kids could make friends and learn to socialize.
+And, we ask our kids to do chores, so they learn the value of work.
+In the same way, you can teach children to achieve future financial success with a few simple moves today.

 Open a Checking Account

 Once your teen is in high school, it may be a good time for them to open a checking account.
 A checking account comes with a debit card that makes it easier to spend, helping establish the responsible spending skills especially needed when your child has a credit card.
 And, once they begin to work, they’ll need a checking account to set up direct deposit with their employer.
 At Navy Federal Credit Union, the Free Campus Checking account has no monthly service fees, has no minimum balance requirement and earns monthly dividends.

 Credit history can be difficult to establish, even for adults who are beginners, but your teenager could easily begin building their credit history and credit score by becoming an authorized user of your credit card.
 This means they’re given official permission to use your card and, in most cases, their activity will be reported to the credit bureaus, helping to build a credit history.
 Be sure to establish clear rules for how your credit card can be used.
 You can even set spending limits for their card to help them budget and control spending.
 As an authorized user, they can use the card as they please, but they aren’t legally responsible for paying the debts accumulated.

 Become Familiar With Secured Credit Cards